Inclusion Plan

 Inclusion Statement

-The William Allen White School of Journalism and Mass Communications (SJMC) aims to create and maintain an environment that values diversity by:
+The William Allen White School of Journalism and Mass Communications (SJMC) aims to create and maintain an inclusive environment:

 • Respecting the identities and experiences of students, faculty and staff